-It also contains any other matters as mentioned in the Customer, Water and Wastewater Code issued by the Department of Regional Development Manufacturing and Water (DRDMW).
+It also contains any other matters as mentioned in the Customer, Water and Wastewater Code issued by the Department of Regional Development Manufacturing and Water (DRDMW), now the Department of Local Government, Water and Volunteers (DLGWV).

-The CSS is reviewed annually and customers will be informed and given opportunity to comment on significant changes.
+The Customer Service Standards (CSS) commitment is reported on annually and reviewed every five years, and customers will be informed and given opportunity to comment on significant changes.
 A copy is available on Council's website or from Council's customer service centres.

-For 2024-2025 CSS, City Water will make every effort to:
+For 2025-2026 reporting year, City Water will make every effort to: